Robynne Quiggin

 Robynne Quiggin or Robynne Melva Quiggin AO, is an Indigenous Australian lawyer and social justice advocate.
-She was awarded an Order of Australia in 2025 for 'distinguished service to tertiary education, particularly through the Indigenous community', and for her advocacy for Aboriginal and Torres Straight Islanders and their community through governance roles, for social policy and the rights of First Nations people.
+She was awarded an Order of Australia in 2025 for 'distinguished service to tertiary education, particularly through the Indigenous community', and for her advocacy for Aboriginal and Torres Strait Islanders and their community through governance roles, for social policy and the rights of First Nations people.
 Quiggin was the first Indigenous trustee of the Museum of Applied Arts and Sciences, in the museum's history.
 She is a descendant of the Wiradjuri nation, located in the central western region of New South Wales.

 Early life and education

 When Quiggin was younger, she 'saw inequality and unfairness in the world', and decided that working in law was one of the most useful careers she could undertake to have an impact on equity for First Nations people.

 In her twenties, she saw Marcia Langton passionately discussing land rights, and the value of education as a way to improve outcomes for First Nations people.
 She was also inspired by Jenny Munrow, a First Nations woman who conducted 'tireless community work'.
 In addition, women solicitors like Margaret Donaldson and Terri Janke also inspired her, while 'bringing up babies and planning to set up her own business'.

 Quiggin started her career at the solicitors Terri Janke and Company, which is one of the few Australian Aboriginal-owned and operated legal companies in Australia.